yomidevs/yomitan/docs/templates.md

 ### `typeof`

 Returns the type of a value.
+Use of `#typeof` in the block form may be nonportable.

 <details>
   <summary>Syntax:</summary>